 In the past, the use of unpasteurized milk was justified on the belief that the curing process inactivated all pathogens.
 However, some pathogenic bacteria such as Listeria may not always be inactivated.U.S.
 Food & Drug Administration

 In other words, there is still a risk for pregnant women to get listeriosis if they eat kefalotyri that is not made from pasteurized milk.
-There is a study I cited in this feta pasteurization article (the bottom part) that demonstrated Listeria survived for 90 days even in high acidity.
+There is a study I cited in this feta pasteurization article (scroll/swipe to bottom part) that demonstrated Listeria survived for 90 days even in high acidity.

 The Safe Brands of Kefalotyri